 With all the time we spent indoors in 2020, the couch is not the best option for most of us in 2021.
 Together with my loved ones, we have made a compulsory habit of heading outdoors at any chance we get.
 These walks have proved to be quite therapeutic.
 We just make sure we take our masks with us on these walks, just in case we have to pass by any other walkers, however, this normally isn’t a problem.
 We actually had to purchase a new kids face mask the other day for our child.
 It’s important to replace them every now and then.
 Additionally, the onset of the pandemic forced most therapists to stop seeing their clients in the office due to safety concerns.

 Teletherapy has become a popular trend, and I obviously will be trying it out not just for my safety but as a means of improving my mental wellness.
 To break the boredom that comes with this trend, I have chosen to also do the walk and talk sessions with my therapists on the road and nature trails.
 This helps me feel connected with both my therapist and nature.

 With the coronavirus still around, we can no longer pop up to the spa and get a massage like we used to do in the past.
 The need to relax and recover from general stress and fatigue, on the other hand, still exists.
 We, therefore, have to think fast about how to get these services.
 This is where the touchless spa services come in so handy to give the same experience without any extra contact.

-Some of the most effective options to consider when going to a touchless spa include compression therapy, cryotherapy, float tanks, salt caves, infrared saunas, IV drips, and hyperbaric chambers, among many others.
+Some of the most effective options to consider when going to a touchless spa can include compression therapy, cryo body sculpting, cryotherapy, float tanks, salt caves, infrared saunas, IV drips, and hyperbaric chambers, among many others.
 These are some of the best spa services anyone can get amid the covid-19 pandemic, where the human touch is a risky affair, but people still need to decompress and enhance their mental wellness.